The Safest Way To Bet On The Bitcoin Boom | OilPrice.com

 But the Global Blockchain prowess doesn’t stop with Nerayoff.

-• Rik Willard, is another cryptocurrency and ICO veteran, the co-founder of the Silicon Valley Blockchain Society and advisor to Luxembourg and other countries’ Blockchain initiatives.
+• Rik Willard, CEO, is another cryptocurrency and ICO veteran, the co-founder of the Silicon Valley Blockchain Society and advisor to Luxembourg and other countries’ blockchain initiatives.

-• Shidan Gouran is also a cryptocurrency and ICO expert with a long track record.
+• Shidan Gouran, President, is also a cryptocurrency and ICO expert with a long track record.

-• Kyle Kemper is the executive director of the Blockchain Association of Canada.
+• Kyle Kemper, Chief Strategy Officer, is the executive director of the Blockchain Association of Canada.

-• Jeff Pulver on the Advisory Board has consulted and invested in 350 startups.
+• Jeff Pulver, Advisor, has consulted and invested in 350 startups.

-• Michael Terpin on the Advisory Board is the co-founder of BitAngels, the world’s first angel network for digital currency startups.
+• Michael Terpin, Advisor, is the co-founder of BitAngels, the world’s first angel network for digital currency startups.
 He’s also the managing partner of bCommerce Labs, the first Blockchain incubator fund in the world.
 He founded Marketwire, one of the largest company newswires, which was acquired in 2006 and sold to NASDAQ for $200 million.

-And it’s not just their blockchain successes and expertise investors will be harnessing: It’s their exclusive access to assets investors would never be able to invest in otherwise.
+And it’s not just their blockchain successes and expertise investors will be harnessing: It’s their exclusive access to assets that many investors may never be able to invest in otherwise.

 #4 Smart Crypto Balancing Act

-If the U.S. Securities and Exchange Commission (SEC) approves crypto ETFs, it will likely push digital currencies even higher, with some analysts predicting that as much as $300 million could pour into a bitcoin ETF in its first week, Bloomberg reports.
+If the U.S. Securities and Exchange Commission (SEC) approves crypto ETFs, many predict it will push digital currencies even higher, with some analysts predicting that as much as $300 million could pour into a bitcoin ETF in its first week, Bloomberg reports.

 Europe also has a Bitcoin exchange traded note (ETN) for investors, and analysts are widely expecting the SEC to approve a Bitcoin ETF soon.